mfix22/emilyhansel.me/pages/studyhall/index.md

 {% spacer 2 /%}

-_Study Hall_ is supported in part by the San Francisco Arts Commision and by Steppin’ Out Dance Studio.
+_Study Hall_ is supported in part by the San Francisco Arts Commission and by Steppin’ Out Dance Studio.

 [Buy tickets](https://www.tickettailor.com/events/mannakintheaterdance/1189006) {% .btn-old %}